Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 Goals and objectives

-Preschool activities
+Preschooler activities

-Parents activities
+Parents' activities

-1. Dive into the project
+1. Immersion in the project

 Target - preparing a preschooler for project activities.